vmware-tanzu/tanzu-dev-portal/content/guides/hiring-a-designer/index.md

 ## Possible hiring logistics/flow

 This set of hiring logistics is intended to give one possible fast approach to hiring a design contractor into a team that does not have a designer but does have a product manager-like role and/or at least one engineer.
 Naturally this will vary based on how much recruiting/sourcing is done by you vs. by a partner agency, and it can always be adjusted to fit the parameters of your existing hiring processes.
-A general flow might include these touchpoints with the option to simplify further as time and availability require:
+A general flow might include these touch-points with the option to simplify further as time and availability require:

 1. Initial screening by you **OR** partner agency locates a potential candidate
    * Decision (move forward or end)